vandanrohatgi/blog-grave/_posts/2022-1-24-Basic-Linux-Hardening.md

 root@d3bfa23f0b11:/#
 {%endhighlight%}

+# System Installation and Patching

-# 1. If machine is a new install, protect it from hostile network traffic until the operating
+## 1. If machine is a new install, protect it from hostile network traffic until the operating
 system is installed and hardened

 We don't need to do anything for this step since the container is not exposed to the internet.
 Also I have the host firewall turned on so no other device even on my network can access this server until I switch off the firewall.
 For linux you can do

 ![](https://i.imgur.com/GPq6zNw.png)

-# 2. Use the latest version of the Operating System if possible
+## 2. Use the latest version of the Operating System if possible

 As you can see above I am using Ubuntu 20.04.1 which is pretty recent I would say.
 Other than that always having the latest release (say Ubuntu 21) can lead to changes and hassle that can interrupt your services due to unseen bugs and lesser support since its a new release.

 My say on this would be, to have a correct balance.
 Not too old and not too new.

-# 3. Create a separate volume with the nodev, nosuid, and noexec options set for /tmp.
+## 3. Create a separate volume with the nodev, nosuid, and noexec options set for /tmp.

 ### Optional read start:
 I feel like I should warn about the risk that comes with this rule.
 I followed [this guide](https://www.cyberciti.biz/faq/howto-mount-tmp-as-separate-filesystem-with-noexec-nosuid-nodev/) to perform this check.
 However, I did not try this on a real machine.
 I wasn't able to do it on a docker beacuse fstab(file system table) doesn't really work in the same way over there.
 So I tried on my wokring kali VM which was a huge mistake to say the least.